 Where: On the water!
-Choose a spot you’d like to monitor and that you think you can return to later.
-Site locations could be based on interesting findings, set protocols by an organization, or because you can access it regularly.
+Choose a spot you’d like to test and that you think you can return to later.
+Sample locations could be based on interesting findings, set protocols by an organization, or because you can visit that place regularly.
 Use this opportunity to try and improve an area over time.

-Record details, pick up trash and plan to revitalize shorelines.
-Describe shoreline conditions and waterway conditions: Is it a sandy beach, rocky?
+Record details, pick up trash and plan to improve shorelines.
+Describe shoreline conditions and waterway conditions: Is it a sandy beach, or rocky?
 Record in “Location details” how you get access to this spot.
 Any details you add will help you and others to visit, revisit and retest.

 Creating a schedule